ThreeJars: History

 ThreeJars was founded by a husband and wife of six children: Anton Simunovic and Carlotta McClaran.
 The founders explain on their website:

 Like most parents, my wife and I wanted our kids to lead happy, purposeful lives.
 But how to raise a child with a mind for managing money and a heart for helping others?
 Despite a career in finance, I found it hard to speak to my kids about money.
 While I didn't want them to feel entitled, I didn't want them to stress over money either.
 We all know that if you do not learn to manage money responsibly it will end up managing you.
 If we're lucky, we also understand that by helping others we are really helping ourselves.
 Both of these values are at the core of ThreeJars.

 Partnerships

-ThreeJars has partnered with several experts (including Jean Chatzky), companies (including Rogers Communications and Parents Magazine), and charities in the fields of finance, parenting, and philanthropy.
-Charities that may be supported by ThreeJars clients include:
+ThreeJars partnered with several experts (including Jean Chatzky), companies (including Rogers Communications and Parents magazine), and charities in the fields of finance, parenting, and philanthropy.
+Charities that were supported by ThreeJars clients include: